hn/reolink-camera/README.md

 The software is bad (requiring Flash Player is not acceptable under any circumstances), but not as bad as other cameras I've seen before.
 The camera [offers](https://reolink.com/wp-content/uploads/2017/01/Reolink-CGI-command-v1.61.pdf)
 [RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol) and [RTSP](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol) video
 streams.
-The RTSP stream suffers from various problems ("melting" and "smearing").
+The RTSP stream suffers from various problems ("melting" and "smearing") when used with non-Reolink video players.

 ![Camera casing](reolink-rlc-410-5mp-case.jpg "Reolink RLC-410-5MP case")